-6. Select the required folder and click Open.
+7. Select the required folder and click Open.
 The BPEL Import tool will pick up all WSDL and XSD files in the selected folder.

-The import begins and the progress of the import is shown in the BPEL Import pane below the Design pane, as shown in the following figure.
+The import begins and you can view the progress of the import as shown in Figure 1-8.